triggermesh/docs/docs/concepts/routing.md

 There is an example of [Writing a Filter](../guides/writingafilter.md) available under Guides.

-## Splitter

-The Splitter separates events into multiple events which may then be processed individually.

-### Splitter Examples

-JSON events frequently have arrays of events that need to be split.

-There is an example of [Creating a Splitter](../guides/creatingasplitter.md) available under Guides.

-## API Reference

-Filters and Splitters are listed and documented in the [Routing API reference](../apis/routing.md).

-## Specifications

-The specifications are available through `kubectl explain`.

 ### Filter Specification

+The Filter specification is available through `kubectl explain`.

 ```console
 kubectl explain filter.spec